-On the other extreme, high porosity hair needs more deeply moisturizing protein-rich products that add structure and shine to the hair, as well as oils and butters to seal the hair to prevent moisture from escaping.
+On the other extreme, coarse or high porosity hair needs more deeply moisturizing protein-rich products that add structure and shine to the hair, as well as oils and butters to seal the hair to prevent moisture from escaping.

 By the way… if you’re investigating hair care products and the company or representative is not familiar with the idea of porosity, you can look for other words that will tell you what product would work for you.